-The Agriculture Bill has completed its House of Commons stages and is now going through the Lords.
+The Agriculture Bill has completed its normal House of Commons and House of Lords stages and is now going through the process known as 'ping pong'.
+One of the issues that is being debated between both Houses is that of which food imports will be of an acceptable standard to be included in a FTA.
 Despite an amendment, tabled by the Environment Select Committee, to protect against low-standard imports, the Government insist these measures are unnecessary and that we already have those protections in place.

 The Trade Bill, which focuses more on rolling over FTAs that the UK is party to because of EU membership, also offers the opportunity to secure protections against lower standard imports.
 It would potentially ensure that Parliament is fully involved in setting out the negotiating position, scrutinising and then ratifying FTAs.
 Again, something that has broad cross-sectoral support but has been opposed by Government.